deniskolokol/FretNout/README.md

-# modulation_game
+# Modulation Game
-A simple instrument for practicing modes (aka Modulation Game)
+A simple instrument for practicing modes (see the book of Miles Okazaki "Fundamentaks of Guitar", p.18)